kuzzleio/kuzzle/doc/1/plugins/guides/strategies/overview/index.md

 Strategies can be register at runtime with the [strategies.add](/core/1/plugins/plugin-context/accessors/strategies/#add) method.

 ::: info
-Strategies added dynamically in the plugin [init method](/core/1/plugins/guides/manual-setup/init-function/) are added to the static `strategies` object and loaded by Kuzzle after plugin initialization.
+Strategies added dynamically in the plugin's [init method](/core/1/plugins/guides/manual-setup/init-function/) are added to the static `strategies` object and loaded by Kuzzle after the plugin initialization.
 :::

 ### config